 Sale or Redemption of Units.
 If you sell or redeem your units, you will generally recognize a taxable gain or loss.
 To determine the amount of this gain or loss, you must subtract your tax basis in your units from the amount you receive in the transaction.
 Your tax basis in your units is generally equal to the cost of your units, generally including sales charges.
 In some cases, however, you may have to adjust your tax basis after you purchase your units.

-An election may be available to you to defer recognition of capital gain if you make qualifying investments within a limited time.
+An election may be available to you to defer recognition of capital gain if you make certain qualifying investments within a limited time.
 You should talk to your tax advisor about the availability of this deferral election and its requirements.

 Capital Gains and Losses and Certain Ordinary Income Dividends.
 If you are an individual, the maximum marginal stated federal tax rate for net capital gain is generally 20% (15% or 0% for taxpayers with taxable incomes below certain thresholds).
 Some capital gains, including some portion of your capital gain dividends, may be taxed at a higher stated tax rate.
-Capital gain may also be subject to the Medicare tax described above.
+Capital gain received from assets held for more than one year that is considered "unrecaptured section 1250 gain" (which may be the case, for example, with some capital gains attributable to the REITs included in the trust) is taxed at a maximum stated tax rate of 25%.
+In the case of capital gain dividends, the determination of which portion of the capital gain dividend, if any, is subject to the 25% tax rate, will be made based on rules prescribed by the United States Treasury.
+Capital gains may also be subject to the Medicare tax described above.

 Net capital gain equals net long-term capital gain minus net short-term capital loss for the taxable year.
 Capital gain or loss is long-term if the holding period for the asset is more than one year and is short-term if the holding period for the asset is one year or less.
-You must exclude the date you purchase your units to determine your holding period.
+You must exclude the date you purchase your Units to determine your holding period.
 However, if you receive a capital gain dividend from your trust and sell your unit at a loss after holding it for six months or less, the loss will be recharacterized as long-term capital loss to the extent of the capital gain dividend received.
 The tax rates for capital gains realized from assets held for one year or less are generally the same as for ordinary income.
 The Internal Revenue Code treats certain capital gains as ordinary income in special situations.